shahenazmonia/ZAD-project/README.md

 # ZAD-project

-ZAD project is an app to display all Zad Al-kheir restaurant services, The users can order whatever they want and decide if they want to pick up their orders in person from the shop or get the delivery service.
+ZAD project is a mobile app to display all Zad Al-kheir restaurant services, the users can order whatever they want and decide if they want to pick up their orders in person from the shop or get the delivery service.